mrzool/bash-sensible/README.md

 - Automatically correct spelling errors in arguments supplied to `cd`;
 - `CDPATH` defines where `cd` will look for targets—the default is the current working directory, but you can add directories you want to have fast access to (ex: `projects`, `repos`, `documents`...)
 - `cdable_vars` allows you to define paths as variables and `cd` into it from wherever you are in the file system, kind of like a bookmarking system for Bash.

-Refer to the comments in `sensible.bash`  to learn more.
-I also wrote an [article](http://mrzool.cc/writing/sensible-bash/) where I explain each option in detail.

 ## Usage